rmnavr/opriq/README.md

 OPRIQ is keyboard layout with following capabilities:
 * Killer-feature of OPRIQ is **FULL left-handed typing support** via **layers**, **double-function keys** and minimum number of **chords**.
-  > **FULL** left-handed typing support means that **ANY combination of keys is possible to press with one hand**, including:
+  > "Full left-handed typing support" means that **ANY combination of keys is possible to press with one hand**, including:
   > symbols, numbers, arrows, F1..F12, etc. plus any combination of Alt/Ctrl/Shift/Win.
   > OK, some tricky hotkeys (like `Win+Alt+Space+5` which sends `Win+Alt+0`) require quite a finger stretch,
   > although can't imagine workflow where such hotkeys are used intensively.
 * **Left-handed typing does not criple usual two-handed typing**, which is achieved via short **2-handed-timer**
 * **Dedicated 2-handed mode** in which 1-handed features that might interfere with speed typing (layers and chords) are completely turned off.
   Do not confuse it with normal OPRIQ mode, in which 2-handed typing works too (via aforementioned 2-handed-timer).
-  > I actually only use it in gaming though.
+  > I only need to use dedicated 2h-mode only in gaming.
 * **Does not require any additional non-standard hardware** (just a normal ANSI/ISO-keyboard is needed)
 * **Introduces only minor changes to QWERTY layout** (relearning should be a breeze)

 Requirements:
 * Standard ANSI/ISO-keyboard
-* Ideally keyboard that has 6NKRO support (Anti-ghosting)
+* Ideally keyboard that has 6NKRO support (anti-ghosting), although not obligatory
-  > Without it some tricky key combinations (like `Alt+Shift+Space+Q`) might not work depending on keyboard,
+  > Without 6NKRO some tricky key combinations (like `Alt+Shift+Space+Q`) might not work depending on keyboard,
-  > still 95% of key combination will work, and remaining 5% will still be pressable with two hands as usual
+  > still 95% of key combination will work, and remaining 5% will still be pressable with two hands as usual.
+  >
+  > See 1h-coding demo video — I use cheap membrane keyboard there and experience no problems.
+  > Still, this keyboard choked on some other rare (not used in video) key combinations.
 * OPRIQ works on [AutoHotKey v2.0](https://www.autohotkey.com/), so **only Windows is supported** (for now?)
+  > OPRIQ idea can be implemented on QMK, on Linux, Mac, etc. I currently don't plan doing it myself though.
+* OPRIQ requires standard english QWERTY layout to be present in system

 My personal OPRIQ story:
 * OPRIQ development took 8 years (2013-2021) with rigorous battle-testing of 5 vastly different layout iterations each built from scratch